 In most cases, vaginal boils are no cause for concern as they typically go away on their own after about a week or two.
 However, they do have the potential to develop into a severe skin infection called cellulitis, so it's of the utmost importance to treat them with care.

 To prevent vaginal boils from plaguing your vulva, there are many things you can do, like washing your hands regularly and shaving in the direction of hair growth.
-You can also use our Vaginal Health Kit to help keep your vaginal flora happy, healthy, and balanced.*

 Here at Love Wellness, we combine trusted medical guidance with natural, clean ingredients to create an entirely new category of wellness for women that supports and nurtures the female body.